 Praise and worship are spiritual weapons in the fight against the enemy because they strengthen you from the inside, from a spiritual place to see victory in the fight of faith.
 The Lord dwells within the praises of His people (Psalm 22:3) and in His presence is everything you need to see victory over the enemy.

 Peter wrote that, “His divine power has given to us all things that pertain to life and godliness through the knowledge of Him who has called us by His own glory and excellence.”
 (2 Peter 1:3) This is why Satan tries so hard to disconnect you, distract you and discourage you in your worship.
-This is also why it’s so important to kick your worship into high gear when you’re in a difficult season.
+This is also why it’s so important to kick your worship into high gear when you’re in a fight of faith.

-This is why we need each other!
-Christians, at various points in their journey of faith, are all potential soldiers for the fight, but when you need something obliterated, when you plan to fight to the death for your family, your marriage, your kids, your unsaved loved ones, a health concern, a wound from the past, freedom from addiction and worse, you need to find yourself warriors.
+This is why believers need each other!
+Christians, at various points in their journey of faith, are all potential soldiers for the fight, and we will all experience battle seasons in your faith, but when you need something obliterated, when you plan to fight to the death for your family, your marriage, your kids, your unsaved loved ones, a health concern, a wound from the past, freedom from addiction and worse, you need to find yourself warriors.

-They know how to stand their ground in faith.
+They know how to stand their ground in the fight of faith.
 They know how to use spiritual weapons effectively.
-Their position is one of attack, not defense.
-Whatever you’re facing, take heart.
+Their position is one of offensive attack, not defense.
+Whatever you’re facing in this battle season, take heart.
 You’re not alone.
 Find “people of war” and ask for help.
 Some fights can be won by just marching around in faith, but for other battles, you need a full frontal assault and to win that way, you must “take the people of war with you.”

 Build Up Your Spirit to Fight a Spiritual Battle: